FAQs about Admission Process

 Is PA shadowing required?

 Yes, PA shadowing or the equivalent of direct work experience in a setting alongside a PA is required.
-Shadowing experiences should be listed in the “shadowing” section of your CASPA application, but are also counted toward meeting our minimum 200 hours of patient care experience.
+Shadowing experiences should be listed in the “shadowing” section of your CASPA application.

 How do I arrange to shadow a PA?

 Check with health care systems and clinics in your area to see if they have a PA, then contact the PA, let them know you are exploring the profession, and ask if you can shadow.
 Some health care settings and clinics may not allow shadowing due to HIPAA concerns.

 FAQs about References